anabaei/Javascript/GCP.md

 * Business continuity, or BC, is an organization’s ability to maintain their everyday productivity by establishing a risk disaster recovery plan.
 * [System Revocery Steps.pdf](https://github.com/user-attachments/files/17693971/System.Revocery.Steps.pdf)

+### BCDR
+* business continuity and disaster recovery are like a safety net.
+They’re critical in security operations because they ensure that when disaster strikes, business operations are active, and data remains safe and accessible.
+* These tools can range from BCDR plan builders, and backup and restore utilities to sophisticated software that handles data center failovers.
+* These tools can also help you make and execute a plan to restore your systems and get data back online.
+* They ensure you can continue normal operations and continue serving your users without any interruption.
+* BCDR ensures your operations continue despite unexpected disasters or threats.
+#### BCDR in Google Cloud
+* Google Cloud BCDR tools help with key aspects of business continuity and disaster recovery.
+For example, you can test and establish backup and recovery processes, test data management, and verify a documented backup plan.
+* First, you isolate the affected system —like a server or virtual machine— and terminate the ransomware task.
+* Then, you restore the system to the most recent recovery point from the last unaffected backup.
+#### BCDR tool in Google Cloud
+* Google Cloud Backup and DR is a backup and disaster recovery solution that enables organizations to quickly recover data, so that they can continue running critical business operations.
+* For example, how often to back up your data, how long to retain the backups, and where and how to replicate the backups.
+* Once you've created your backup plan, you can restore your data whenever you need to with just a couple of clicks.
+* After the security team successfully contains the ransomware, you use the backup plan to quickly find and deploy a backup that has not been infected with ransomware.
+#### Disaster Recovery Plan, or DRP
+* For example, it’s important to consider how backups will be set up through replication, what your measures of success during a recovery are, and what happens if there's a failover.
+You’ll also need to test the plan and have maintenance strategies.
+* First is replication, or the process of continuously creating copies of data to multiple locations to support availability.
+Replication is vital to any disaster recovery plan because it helps ensure that data can be quickly restored.
+* In a disaster recovery plan, you need to decide how much data can be lost, and how long systems can be down.
+* Next, let's examine failover, which helps protect systems from failure.

 </details>